sonic-net/SONiC/doc/policer_counter/PolicerCounter-HLD.md

 ### SAI API

-No new SAI API is used.
+No new SAI API is needed.

 ### COUNTERS DB